Download our complete presentation Portfolio Here

 A quick google search reveals myriad kinds of metal wall decor created by historical and contemporary metal artists alike.

-Below I go into more detail about the various types of metal wall art you’ll find throughout my website.
+Below I go into more detail about the various types of metal art you’ll find throughout my website.

 After engraving that first steel saw blade, which I titled Circle of Fire, I began refining the technique, experimenting with different abrasives, engraving burrs, and torches.

-I began to realize I could make colorful metal wall art using only the colors I could achieve with heat from a large propane torch.
+I began to realize I could make colorful metal art using only the colors I could achieve with heat from a large propane torch.

 The beauty of these colors, as opposed to chemical or pigmented patinas, are as follows: